 The rest of the paper is structured as follows.
 In Section II, we give an overview of various concepts for identity verification and authentication, together with their individual strengths and weaknesses.
 In Section III, we discuss related work which is or could be used similar to our approach.
 In Section IV, we present our system for identity verification and authentication.
-After that, we go into more detail about management operations within our newly proposed trust relationship structure (Section V).
-In Section VI, we explain the extended version of our verification procedure which enables offline usage.
-After that, we describe a real implementation of our concept, which has been deployed for production usage (Section VII).
-In Section VIII, we describe some scenarios how our approach could be used, and in Section IX, we conclude with an outlook at future work.
+After that, we describe a real implementation of our concept which has been deployed for production usage (Section V).
+In Section VI, we describe some scenarios how our approach could be used, and in Section VII, we conclude with an outlook at future work.